-The general solution for the system to support remote reference is making the objects fixed to the machine[7][11], but MOBA cannot use that solution because so far it cannot handle remote references.
+The general solution for the system to support remote reference is making the objects fixed to the machine[8][12].
+Although integration of MOBA with a distributed object system (section 4.3) should make the solution possible to adopt, current MOBA cannot use that solution because so far it cannot handle remote references.
 To prevent accidents caused by an attempt to move the resources, MOBA disables some kinds of resources, such as a file descriptor.
 Consequently, the file descriptor becomes invalid (e.g., -1) at migration.
-Programmers have to be conscious that when writing the code.